 At the core of this case is the determination of the obligations that are imposed on the General Assembly by Article III, Section 14 of the Pennsylvania Constitution which mandates that "it shall provide for the maintenance and support of thorough and efficient system of public education to serve the needs of the Commonwealth."
-To provide background to that mandate that the Pennsylvania Constitutional Convention adopted in 1873, it is necessary to briefly examine the history of education in Pennsylvania, the intellectual foment at the time of the Constitutional-Convention in 1873 and the debates of the delegates when they proposed the Education Clause.
+To provide background to that mandate that the Pennsylvania Constitutional Convention adopted in 1873, it is necessary to briefly examine the history [92] of education in Pennsylvania, the intellectual foment at the time of the Constitutional Convention in 1873 and the debates of the delegates when they proposed the Education Clause.

-The importance of education has been evident throughout the history of Pennsylvania, from the colonial period through the passage of the present Education Clause of the Pennsylvania Constitution.
-53 While Pennsylvania has been uniquely influenced by such factors as immigration and industrial development, the Commonwealth has shared much with the rest of the
+The importance of education has been evident throughout the history of Pennsylvania, from the colonial period through the passage of the present Education Clause of the Pennsylvania Constitution.53 While Pennsylvania has been uniquely influenced by such factors as immigration and industrial development, the Commonwealth has shared much with the rest of the nation as it embraced the idea of universal public education.
+Pennsylvania's colonial history indicates an initial commitment to public education, but subsequent immigration by groups committed to instruction in parochial schools distinguished the Commonwealth from the New England states that were founded by dissenters from the Church of England.
+In 1681, William Penn's first "Frame of Government" provided for the creation of schools.
+The first school laws were passed by the colonial assembly in 1683.
+William Penn stressed the importance of the education of children: "For their learning be liberal....
+Spare no

-Hoogenboom, A History of Pennsylvania (2d ed.
-1973); Lawrence A. Cremin, The Transformation of the School (1961); Adolph E. Meyer, An Educational History of the American People (1957); R. Freeman Butts and Lawrence A. Cremin, A History of Education in American Culture (1953); Lawrence A. Cremin, The American Common School (1951); Stuart G. Noble, A History of American Education (1938); Ellwood P. Cubberley, Public Education in the United States (2d ed.
-1934); James Mulhern, A History of Secondary Education in Pennsylvania (1933); Edwin G. Dexter, A History of Education in the United States (1904); Pennsylvania: Colonial and Federal, (Howard M. Jenkins, ed., 1903); James P. Wickersham, History of Education in Pennsylvania (1886).
+53 The following information was taken from these sources: Philip S. Klein and Ari Hoogenboom, A History of Pennsylvania (2d ed.
+1973); Lawrence A. Cremin, The Transformation of the School (1961); Adolph E. Meyer, An Educational History of the American People (1957); R. Freeman Butts and Lawrence A. Cremin, A History of Education in American Culture (1953); Lawrence A Cremin, The American Common School (1951); Stuart G. Noble, A History of American Education (1938); Ell wood P. Cubberley, Public Education in the United States (2d ed.
+1934); James Mulhem, A History of Secondary Education in Pennsylvania (1933); Edwin G. Dexter, A History of Education in the United States (1904); Pennsylvania: Colonial and Federal, (Howard M. Jenkins, ed., 1903); James P. Wickersham, History of Education in Pennsylvania (1886).